AbigailHerron/AbigailHerron/README.md

           require a varied skillset, so I'm open to other possibilities too.

 - 📫 How to reach me ...
-          You can email me at Abigail.Herron@mail.itsligo.ie until I find a better way to organise my GitHub account, and what I intend to use it for later on.
+          You can email me at abigailherron@hotmail.com, or add me on LinkedIn at https://www.linkedin.com/in/abigail-herron-a4534851/.